 When the railroad arrived in 1867, the Village became a thriving resort area.
 Starting in 1871, a horsecar line ran from the depot to the steamship dock where ferries sailed to the beaches.
 In 1910, the line was extended west to Amityville for trolley cars.
 From the 1800s to the 1930s, Babylon village had at least fourteen hotels.

-The area called Huntington South became Town of Babylon with it own governing board in 1872.
+The area called Huntington South became the Town of Babylon with its own governing board in 1872.
 The Village of Babylon incorporated in 1893.
-Following World War II, the area burst with activity providing homes for returning veterans.
-With convenient train service to New York City, commuters, then and now, find Babylon a great place to live and raise a family.
+Following World War II, the local tourist activity dwindled.
+Instead, the post-War suburban boom provided homes for returning veterans.
+With convenient train service to New York City, commuters, then like now, found Babylon a great place to live and raise a family.

 People of renown who have lived here include Gone with the Wind actress Thelma “Butterfly” McQueen, NYS Parks developer Robert Moses, and TV personality Robert “Captain Kangaroo” Keeshan.

 Note: Marconi’s company had a telegraph station here but he was never a resident.
 In fact, there is no evidence that he ever visited Babylon village.